vengi-voxel/vengi/docs/VisualTests.md

 or by directly executing the generated binary after compiling them.

+## testbloom

+A test application that applies bloom to an image

+## testcamera

+Test camera options and collisions.

+## testcomputetexture3d

+Test the OpenCL 3d texture integration of a 3d voxel volume (rendered as 2d side view)

+## testglslcomp

+Uses GLSL compute shader to render a circle.

+## testglslgeom

+Test geometry shader integration

+## testgpumc

+Conversion of OpenCL marching cubes taken from: <https://github.com/smistad/GPU-Marching-Cubes.git>

 ## testimgui

 Test the dearimgui integration

-## testglslgeom

-Test geometry shader integration

-## testcomputetexture3d

-Test the OpenCL 3d texture integration of a 3d voxel volume (rendered as 2d side view)

-## testvoxelgpu

-OpenCL mesh extraction - not finished yet.

-## testtexture

-Renders a test 2d image.

-## testcamera
+## testoctree

-Test camera options and collisions.
+Renders the octree internals.

-## testvoxelfont
+## testoctreevisit

-Display a true type font as 3d voxel volume.
+Visit the frustum in the octree.

 ## testplane